ON THE OLD TESTAMENT

 is no life of any kind anywhere in the universe that we know, except here

-The stars themselves will eventually grow old and die, and so basically it
+The stars themselves will eventually grow old and die, and so it

-is a dying creation.
-It is a slow death, but it is dying just the same.
+is a dying creation, a slow death but dying just the same.

-requiring the Garden of Eden as an oasis from the curse.
-This equally
+The earth’s curse required the Garden of Eden as an oasis.

 The only way for Adam to reverse the earth's curse was